 - 1 cup Buttermilk

-- 10 ounces Hershey’s cinnamon chips
+- 10 ounces Hershey's cinnamon baking chips

 Instructions

 - Preheat oven to 425 degrees.
-Line a cookie sheet with Parchment Paper or use scone pan.
+Line a cookie sheet with Parchment Paper or use a scone pan.

 - In a large mixing bowl, whisk together flour, sugar, baking powder, baking soda and salt.